0xflagplz/LinkedIn-Burp-PythonPlugin/README.md

 # Gathering Usernames from Google LinkedIn Results using Burp Suite Pro

-As part of reconnaissance when performing a penetration test, it is often useful to gather usernames.
-The usernames may come in handy for performing a [password spraying attack](http://www.blackhillsinfosec.com/?p=4694) for example.
-One easy way to gather employee names is to use a Burp Suite Pro extension with a little Python script as described below.
-You can then massage these employee names into any username format.
-You may be able to discover the username format by analyzing the metadata of documents posted to a company's public web sites as described [here](https://github.com/dafthack/PowerMeta).
+Use a Burp Suite Pro extension with a little Python script as described below.
 To collect employee names with Burp, you'll need to do the following steps.

 ## Step 1